• Power BI comes at a lower price point than Tableau, but scaled features and additional users will increase that price.

 • No versioning or change management

 Tableau is a visual analytics tool that simplifies data analysis and sharing insights through its intuitive drag-and-drop interface.
+It allows users to quickly analyze data from multiple sources without needing advanced programming skills and easily create interactive dashboards to display data trends and patterns.

-With Tableau, you can analyze data from multiple sources like Excel and cloud services without needing advanced programming skills.
-You can also create interactive dashboards to display data trends and patterns.
 Originating from a Stanford project, Tableau has grown into a leading business intelligence platform, being acquired by Salesforce in 2019.

 • Geospatial analytics: Tableau enables the plotting of geographical data for deep location-based insights.